erictt/computer-science-learning/source/_posts/cs6200/p2l4-thread-design-consideration.md

 * A better solution is to use **interrupt/signal masks** which allow us dynamically enable/disable whether the handling code can interrupt the executing mutex.
     * The mask is a sequence of bits where each bits represents a specific interrupt or signal with value 0/1.
     * When event occur, the handler will check the mask to decide whether pending or proceed.
-    * Another thing should be point out.
-Once the interrupt/signal is pending, others interrupts/signals might also become pending.
+        * Once the interrupt/signal is pending, others interrupts/signals might also become pending.
 Typically the handling routine will only be executed once, so if we want to ensure a signal handling routine is executed more than once, it is not sufficient to generate the signal more than once.
-* What if masks disable interrupt/signal?
+* **When masks disable interrupt/signal**
     * Interrupt masks are per CPU.
 If the mask disables interrupt, the hardware interrupt routing mechanism will not deliver interrupt to CPU
     * Signal masks are per execution context (ULT on top of KLT).
 If a mask disables a signal, the kernel will see this and will not interrupt the corresponding execution context.
 * Interrupts on Multicore Systems